hanishkvc/prgs-rustland-tester-fuzzerk/README.md

 * fuzzers which modify / update themselves each time they are called

-  * they cant be used/chained more than once, currently.
+  * override need_mutable method of the fuzz trait, to indicate to fuzzchains that they need to call the mutable get version.

 * fuzzers which dont change internal state, when they are called.

-  * these can be chained any number of times within same or different chains.
+These fuzzers inturn can be chained any number of times within same or different FuzzChains.

-Two kinds of FuzzChainers are provided currently

-* one which allows its members to modify themselves (rather their internal context).
-Currently one cant use the same instance of such muttable fuzzers more than once.
-Later may add
-  * [SingleThreaded] use RefCell and Rc to allow pushing Rust memory safety checks wrt multiple references and their use to occur dynamically at runtime, especially when muttable references are requried.
+NOTE: Currently the logic is not multithread safe.

-  * [MultiThreading safe] Use Arc (AutomicRC) and mutex to allow it to be chained more than once and inturn to be used from a multithreaded context.
+* [MayBeInFuture: MultiThreading safe] Use Arc (AutomicRC) and mutex to allow it to be chained more than once and inturn to be used from a multithreaded context.

-* one which expects its members to work, without updating/modifying any of their internal context.
-Such fuzzer instances can be reused as required within a single or even across multiple such chains.

-Either one could use these traits and predefined entities directly, in their programs, or through the Rtm and Cfgfiles mentioned below or through the FuzzerK program.
+One could use these traits and predefined entities directly, in their programs, or through the Rtm and Cfgfiles mentioned below or through the FuzzerK program.

 #### CfgFiles